Archive for the ‘Discount Records’ Category

 Jadoo / Passport

-I always like ‘Jadoo’ from the CROSS COLLATERAL album and was well pleased when the WEA salesman, Jack Rhiele gave me a sampler 7″.
+I always liked ‘Jadoo’ from the CROSS COLLATERAL album and was so excited when the WEA salesman, Jack Riehle gave me a sampler 7″.
 I hadn’t listened to this in a good ten years.
 Having pulled it out recently, I was actually shocked to discover it a precursor to techno.
 Who knew?

 The Fortunes